MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P13-Integrating-CoreData/content.md

 We're calling the `retrieveNotes()` method in the ListNotesViewController `unwindToListNotesViewController()` method because we want to update the `notes` property every time the ListNotesViewController is unwinded from another view controller.

-Finally, let's ensure that the table view is always in sync with our `notes` property.
+The property observer we added earlier to `notes` will ensure the table view is always in sync with our data.

-> [action]
-Update the `notes` property as follows:
->
-    var notes: [Note] = [] {
-    	didSet {
-    		tableView.reloadData()
-    	}
-    }

-Remember the `didSet` from before?
-As a reminder, it's a kind of *property observer* and it allows us to execute some code whenever the property its declared under changes.
-In this case, every time the `notes` property changes, we tell the table view to reload its data.

 ##Deleting Notes